Subscribe to our mailing list

 And we are not the only ones.

-Below we list a handful of other companies and organisations that like Sampan Travel are working to preserve and enhance the heritage and rich qualities of this country, whether it be environmentally, economically or socially.
+Below we list a handful of other companies and organisations that like Sampan are working to preserve heritage and support community development, whether it be environmentally, economically or socially.
+Their work is more important now than ever.

 In the centre of Dala weary travellers can revive themselves at the Chu Chu café, attached to the Chu Chu workshop where Wendy and her young team convert plastic waste into purses, pencil cases and retro jewellery.